priyatam/mala/README.md

 While it is possible to code live with the Clojurescript's in-built [brepl](https://github.com/clojure/clojurescript/wiki/The-REPL-and-Evaluation-Environments#browser-as-evaluation-environment), figwheel provides a deeper experience by providing an interactive environment for [reloadable-code](https://github.com/bhauman/lein-figwheel#writing-reloadable-code) and css.

-Ringo bundles figwheel to simplify the repl-driven development.
+Mala bundles figwheel to simplify the repl-driven development.

-Start figwheel, watch garden, start a ring api server, and auto reload cljs/cljs/css on the fly
+Start figwheel, watch garden, start a ring api server and auto reload cljs/cljs/css on the fly

     lein dev

-After a succesfull build, open/refresh `http://localhost:3449/`; you will see a Cljs brepl on the prompt.
+If the build is successful open/refresh `http://localhost:3449/`; you'll see a Cljs brepl on the prompt.
 Enjoy live coding!

 Bundle entire app into an uberjar

     lein prod

 Assuming you installed [foreman](https://github.com/ddollar/foreman), test the app before going live

     foreman start

 Checkout `http://localhost:5000/`

 James Reeves created an excellent [library](https://github.com/weavejester/cljfmt) that formats source code

     lein format

 Both [kibit](https://github.com/jonase/kibit) and [eastwood](https://github.com/jonase/eastwood) are excellent
 static code analyzers, and are integrated as plugin

     lein analyze

-## Debugging

-**Visuall Debugger**

-With Magnar's [Prone](https://github.com/magnars/prone), exceptions and ring errors can be visually inspected.
+Visual Debugger: Magnar's [Prone](https://github.com/magnars/prone) lets you visualize exceptions and ring errors on the browser.

 ![](doc/img/browser-debug.png)

+Optionally, improve Jvm launch times with [drip](https://github.com/ninjudd/drip)

+    brew install drip

+Add [lein-drip](https://github.com/josteink/lein-drip) in `~/.lein/profiles.clj` and initialize drip by running

+    lein drip

 ## Lein Template

-A minimal lein-template, based on the reference app present in this directory is present under `lein`.
-Any significant changes in project structure and dependencies will be updated in parallel to the leiningen template.
+A minimal lein-template, based on the reference app present in this directory is under `lein`.
+Any significant changes in project structure and dependencies will be updated both in teh reference app and leiningen template, in parallel.

 ## Editors